WebAssembly/WASI/proposals/filesystem/wit/wasi-filesystem.wit.md

     /// WASI.
 At this time, it should be interpreted as a request, and not a
     /// requirement.
     rsync,
+    /// Mutating directories mode: Directory contents may be mutated.
+    ///
+    /// When this flag is unset on a descriptor, operations using the
+    /// descriptor which would create, rename, delete, modify the data or
+    /// metadata of filesystem objects, or obtain another handle which
+    /// would permit any of those, shall fail with `errno::rofs` if
+    /// they would otherwise succeed.
+    ///
+    /// This may only be set on directories. mutate-directory,
 }
 ```